-AVCs were originally a welcome addition to pension schemes.
+Additional voluntary contributions were originally a welcome addition to pension schemes.
 They enabled members, and potentially employers, to boost retirement funds.
 Many also came with a range of guarantees, such as minimum annuity rates and growth rates.

 Given the changes to pension legislation over the years, such as pension simplification and the more recent freedoms, AVCs can seem as though they’ve been left behind.
-With new regulation, trustees need to plan for the future of their AVC funds.

 The new pension legislation introduced in 2015 brought more freedom to employees when choosing how to use their pension funds.